EtienneCmb/visbrain/docs/sleep.rst

 Components
 ^^^^^^^^^^

-The :class:`Sleep` interface is divided into 4 main parts:
+The :class:`Sleep` GUI is divided into 4 main parts:

 .. figure::  picture/picsleep/sleep_main_parts.png
    :align:   center

+**Menu** :
-* **Menu** : The contextual menu allows to perform several functions such as the loading and saving of data files, hypnogram files, screenshots, GUI configuration..
+The contextual menu allows to perform several functions such as the loading and saving of data files, hypnogram files, screenshots, GUI configuration..
 It is also useful to control the visbility of each panel, display a list of shortcuts, or open the documentation.

-* **Main window** :
+**Main window** :
     * Polysomnographic data
     * Spectrogram (= time-frequency) of the whole recording
     * Hypnogram
     * Topoplot (*hidden by default*)

-* **Navigation bar** : The navigation bar provides several tools to navigate easily through the data.
+**Navigation bar** :
     * *Go to* : go to the time location of your choice
     * *Window* : length of the displayed time window
     * *Slider step* : step between each consecutive window
     * *Rule* : display unit in second, minute or hours
     * *Grid* : display the grid on the hypnogram and channel plot
     * *Magnify* : apply a zoom on the signal (e.g. useful to examine short events such as spindles).
 Alternatively, you can use CTRL + click at any time to zoom on a specific signal and time point.

-* **Settings panel** : The setting panels is where most of the (advanced) functions of the software are!
+**Settings panel** :
+The setting panels is where most of the (advanced) functions of the software are!
 Among other things, you can control which channel to display, adjust the amplitudes, customize the spectrogram and hypnogram, compute the duration of each sleep stage, add annotations to the recording, and perform a bunch of semi-automatic detection (spindles, K-complexes...).
 See the section :ref:`sleep_settings_panel` for a description of each tab.

 .. _sleep_settings_panel: